chevillardf/mol_harvester/README.md

 ## 📌 Notes

-- This project assumes access to a working Apache stack (e.g., Hadoop, Spark, Hive).
+- This project assumes access to a working Apache stack (Hadoop, Spark, Hive, ...).
-- For local development, Docker and/or Minikube setups can be used to simulate the environment.
+- For local development, Docker can be used to simulate the environment.